shlmt/WebApi_Shop/README.md

 * We performed integration tests in the repository layer against a temporary database created specifically for testing and deleted at the end of the test.
 * We performed unit tests in the service layer using a mocking framework like Moq to isolate and test functions with complex logic.

+### Example Client

+We developed a small client using HTML and JavaScript to demonstrate an online store that uses this API.